Missing Resident Student Notification Policy & Procedure

 • If the missing student is under the age of 18 and is not emancipated, the Dean of Students, or designee, will notify the student’s custodial parent or legal guardian within 24 hours of being informed by UNM Police Department that the student is missing.

-• UNM Police Department will notify any other law enforcement agencies, as appropriate, for purposes of coordinating the investigation and continuing efforts to locate the student.
+• UNM Police Department will notify any other law enforcement agencies, within 24 hours, as appropriate, for purposes of coordinating the investigation and continuing efforts to locate the student.

 • The Dean of Students will initiate actions deemed appropriate under the circumstances in the best interest of the missing student.
 For example, contacting the student’s instructors may occur if necessary or beneficial in the situation to the student and/or instructors.

 Students will receive notification of this Policy annually through its inclusion in the University of New Mexico Annual Security Report and as part of the housing registration process for residential students.